dl-solarity/hardhat-gobind/README.md

 - `outdir` : The directory where the generated bindings will be placed
 - `deployable` : Generates the bindings with the bytecode (makes them deployable within Go)
 - `runOnCompile` : Whether to run bindings generation on compilation
-- `verbose`: Detailed logging on generation (e.g. count of included and skipped contracts, source paths and contract name for each binding)
+- `verbose`: Detailed logging on generation (e.g. count of included and skipped contracts, source paths, names)
 - `onlyFiles`: If specified, bindings will be generated **only for matching** sources, other will be ignored
 - `skipFiles`: Bindings will not be generated for **any matching** sources, also if those match `onlyFiles`